Resolving open_basedir Restriction Issues in PHP

 - Check for Errors: Look for errors in your server logs or RDS instance events related to the

-configuration. - Consult Documentation: Review the PHP and Nginx documentation for additional configuration options.
+open_basedirconfiguration. - Consult Documentation: Review the PHP and Nginx documentation for additional configuration options.

 - Contact Support: If the problem continues, consider reaching out to support for further assistance.

-By following these steps, you should be able to resolve open_basedir
+By following these steps, you should be able to resolve open_basedir restriction issues and allow PHP scripts to access the required paths.

 Let me know if there’s anything more you’d like to include or adjust!